MichaBrugger/conway_game_of_life/ReadMe.md

 # Conway's Game of Life

-I started looking into Cellular Automata and Genetic Algorithms and thought recreating Conway's Game might be a good start to get to try out the absolute basics.
+I started looking into Cellular Automata and Genetic Algorithms and thought recreating Conway's Game might be a good start to try out some basics.

 ## What is Conway's Game of Life?